 Letter from Nonprofits to DC Mayor and Other Officials About Dangers of Artificial Turf and Playgrounds – July 10, 2018.
 DC Nonprofits write to DC Officials about the dangers of artificial turf and playgrounds.
 Both environmental and health concerns are discussed, and officials are advised to stop the usage of this kind of turf around children.

-Letter to Board of Education of Montgomery County on Synthetic Playgrounds – April 23, 2018.
+Letter to Board of Education of Montgomery County on Artificial Turf Fields and Playgrounds – April 23, 2018.
 Many of the synthetic playground materials being used contain carcinogens, and when children are exposed to those carcinogens day after day, week after week, and year after year, they increase the chances of our children developing cancer, either now or as they get older.
 That should be adequate reason to not install them in Montgomery County.

 Comments by Diana Zuckerman, Ph.D. on the U.S. Consumer Product Safety Commission Agenda and Priorities for FY2019/2020 – April 11, 2018.
 Endocrine disruptors and chemicals in common consumer products that do not stay bound to those products get into the air and dust and thus into our bodies.
 These chemicals tend to pose greater risks to fetuses and children, and there are large gaps in our knowledge about the chemicals in the products on the market.

 NCHR Letter to the Senate on Right To Try – March 23, 2018.
 We are writing to urge you to vote against the Right to Try bill that recently passed the House of Representatives (HR 5247) despite strong opposition from the Democratic leadership.
 Although HR 5247 includes some potentially useful requirements that the results of patients’ access to experimental drugs be made available to the FDA, so that they will be aware of serious harm that could be caused, there is no enforcement mechanism to make sure that information is made available.